-Hospitals that fail to provide patients with a standard of care in their emergency rooms can be directly liable for their own negligence or vicariously liable for the negligence of their employees.
-If a hospital failed to make reasonable inquiries when hiring staff for its emergency room, and an employee injures a patient, the hospital could be sued for negligent supervision or retention.
-Hospitals could also be liable for patient injuries if emergency room staff fail to follow the orders of a patient's physician.
+Hospitals that fail to provide patients with a standard of care in their emergency rooms can be directly liable for their own negligence or "vicariously liable" for the negligence of their employees.

-In addition, hospitals are required to ensure that they have enough emergency medical staff on duty to maintain quality patient care, and could be liable for injuries to patients resulting from a staff shortage in their emergency room.
+In addition, hospitals must ensure that they have enough emergency medical staff on duty to maintain quality patient care.
+They could be liable for injuries to patients resulting from a staff shortage in their emergency room.

-If you were refused medical care or received substandard care in an emergency room, consult an experienced injury attorney about your case.
+If you or a loved one were refused medical care or received substandard care in an emergency room, consult an experienced medical malpractice attorney about your case.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.